Blog Post

 Glossary of Web Terms

-On a browser (see below) the address bar is the field in which you type a website address.
-On most browsers you can now use the address bar to search too.
+In a browser (see below), the address bar is the field where you type a website address.
+In most browsers, you can now use the address bar to search, too.

 Avatar